gregbugaj/hoplin.io/README.md

 ```

 ## Metrics
-Metrics can be added to the current client
+Metrics can be added to the current client by starting Metrics Publisher

 ```java
     FunctionMetricsPublisher